Frequently asked questions

 You will need to let us know in writing that you wish to cancel, and state the reason why you wish to cancel.
 Our booking conditions would apply.

-Attendance on the Pre-sessional course is compulsory to successfully complete the course.
-You must therefore arrive by the specified Pre-sessional course start date.
+Attendance on the online Pre-sessional course is compulsory to successfully complete the course.
+You must therefore start the online course on the specified Pre-sessional course start date.
 Only in exceptional circumstances (and upon receipt of satisfactory documentary evidence) will ULC consider a later start date.
-Arriving late for your course can affect your immigration status and your main course application.
+Starting your online course late can affect your progression on to your main course.